 Participated in a highly publicized internal investigation of a 20+ billion dollar insurance provider (2008-2009).

 - When Illinois Brick Goes Abroad, Law360, March 13, 2015

 - Mask For The Guilty And Shield For The Innocent: The Privilege Against Self-Incrimination In Federal and California Antitrust Cases, Competition: The Journal of the Antitrust and Unfair Competition Law Section of the State Bar of California, Vol. 22, No. 2, Fall 2013

 - The Case For Eliminating ACPERA's Supplemental Cooperation Requirement For Amnesty Applicants, Competition: The Journal of the Antitrust and Unfair Competition Law Section of the State Bar of California, Vol. 20, No. 2, Fall 2011

-- Monthly Contributor, ABA Section of Antitrust Intellectual Property E-Bulletin
+- Contributor, ABA Section of Antitrust, Intellectual Property E-Bulletin

-- Contributor, ABA Section of the Antitrust Law, Joint Conduct Committee E-Bulletin, Spring 2013
+- Contributor, ABA Section of Antitrust, Joint Conduct Committee E-Bulletin

 Antitrust Law Blog Posts

 - "Seventh Circuit Affirms Dismissal of Motorola’s LCD Antitrust Claims Based on Foreign Purchases," April 16, 2014